seabeya/tech-stack/go/README.md

 1. main.go:

-   > You need to import the nested packages because they are not part of the importing package.
+   > You need to import the nested packages because they are not part of the importing package (`main` in this case).

-   > When you import nested packages, you need to use their full paths relative to the module path. `github.com/username/myapp` -> `/calculate`.
+   > When you import nested packages, you need to use their full paths relative to the module path. `github.com/username/myapp` -> `/calculate` = `github.com/username/myapp/calculate`.

    ```go
    package main